How To Create Shipping Labels Online (2026 Guide + Tips)

 The Bottom Line: Costs and Common Pitfalls

 The cost to create shipping labels is simply the cost of the postage.
 The printing itself is free when using online tools.
-The key to saving money is finding the cheapest postage rate for every shipment; this starts with knowing how to calculate shipping costs.
-Before you commit to a carrier, use a free comparison tool like the Online Shipping Calculator to see all your options.
+The key to saving money is finding the cheapest postage rate for every shipment, and this starts with knowing how to calculate shipping costs.

 Avoid these common mistakes to ensure smooth deliveries: